 1. If your toddler screams about being taken from the tub after his bath, simply pull the plug and let him continue to splash until the water is gone.
 When he sees the fun is over, he’ll leave willingly to be dried.

 – My baby loves bath time and would stay in as long as we let him.
 But so far he also doesn’t mind it when we take him out.
 He knows he will go into his warm room to get a baby massage rub down and into his warm pj’s followed by some reading and cuddle time.

 Maybe in the future i will need a tip like this.
 Mental note.
 Don’t forget bath tub plug tip.

 2. Next time after you polish your baby’s shoes, spray them with hair spray to prevent the polish from coming off on everything.

 – Uh?
 Was i supposed to polish my baby’s shoes?
 I don’t think his cute crib shoes will take to polish too well.
-2014.
-No more polishing baby shoes.
+Current day and age, no more polishing baby shoes.

 3. To pep up soft drinks at a child’s party, place a marshmallow in each section of your ice tray, add water and freeze.